Electronically-controlled one- and two-qubit gates for transmon quasicharge qubits: Background

-The setup that most closely resembles the Kitaev chain model used here are the quantum dots of Ref.~\cite{dvir_realization_2023}.
-This setup realises a minimal Kitaev chain system consisting of two fermion sites.
-To realise the $p$-wave coupling and hopping terms of \cref{eq:hamiltonian-kiteav-chain}, Ref.~\cite{dvir_realization_2023} fabricated the quantum dots in proximity to a superconducting island placed between them.
-This, along with Rashba spin-orbit coupling in the dots, allowed for tunable elastic co-tunnelling (which leads to the hopping term with amplitude $\hopping$) and crossed Andreev reflection processes (which leads to the $p$-wave pairing terms with amplitude $\Delta$).
+The experiment most closely resembling the Kitaev chain model used here are the quantum dots of Ref.~\cite{dvir_realization_2023} which realize a minimal Kitaev chain system consisting of two fermion sites.
 They demonstrated that this setup may be tuned close to the sweet spot $\onsite = 0$, $\hopping = |\pairing|$ where topological superconductivity is expected to occur in a two-site system.
-One may view the generic physical setup of our device shown in \cref{fig:circuit}b in this picture.
-However, we do not lock ourselves to any specific implementation in our analysis.
+One may view the generic physical setup of our device shown in \cref{fig:circuit}b as an example of such a setup.
+However, we do not assume a specific implementation in our analysis.